rootxran/TicTacToe-game-using-React/README.md

 Demo:
 ------------------------------------------
-You can play the React Tic-Tac-Toe game by visiting (tictactoe-by-zubair.netlify.app).
+You can play the React Tic-Tac-Toe game by visiting (https://tictactoe-by-zubair.netlify.app/).

 Contributions:
 ------------------------------------------